CarsonBarnstable/NCBI_Fetch/V1/README.md

     - Mostly standardized by the [HUGO Gene Nomenclature Committee](https://www.genenames.org/)
   - **RPKM _(Reads per Kilobase of Transcript per Million Reads Mapped)_** - Used to compare/judge transcript levels (gene expression) between different genes
   - **CDS Region Start/Stop Pos** - Start and Stop positions of the Gene's Coding Sequence, for finding translated regions within entire nucleotide sequence
-  - **Amino Acid Translation** - Amino Acid translation (from A/G/C/T triplets to Amino Acids) that form the entire protien encoded (including STOP symbols)
+  - **Amino Acid Translation** - Amino Acid translation (from A/G/C/T triplets to Amino Acids) that form the entire protein encoded (including STOP symbols)
   - **ORF Sequence** - Nucleotide that exists within the CDS region of the Genome
   - **Nucleotide Sequence** - Entire Nucleotide Sequence, that includes the CDS Region, its 5'/3' UTRs, as well as Inrtons (non-expressed or non-operative sequences)
   - **Five Prime / Three Prime UTRs** - Sequences before/after the CDS Region, that control critical pre- and post- transcriptional gene regulation processes,  that impact gene expression, transcription, translation, and even gene stability